 Excerpted from the handout "The Pathology Investigation" found on your CANVAS course page for Biology 582: Anatomy and Physiology.

-In the proposal, you should present (upload as a .pdf on canvas)
+In the proposal, you should present:

 For the brief outline, you should be able to envision the broad structure of your paper.
 Start an outline (skeletal) including major points you want to include, in a logical order – showing that you know how you’re going to use information to build towards the argument you’re making.
 Include in-text citations (author’s last name, year) – example, (Johnson, 2007) - in the appropriate places so that they will be there as you build around and fill in your outline.
 PLEASE USE A LITERATURE CITED FORMAT RATHER THAN FOOTNOTES and then include a complete list of all references at the end in alphabetical order by author’s last name.

 Continue filling in your outline with lots of details and specifics.
 Make sure that you include citations as you use the information (in parentheses in text) and be very careful to avoid unintended plagiarism.
 The best way to avoid this is to 1.
 Never copy/paste any text from a source!
 2. Always write the information in your own words right from the beginning.
 Also include a bibliography (in alphabetical order by author’s last name, in your chosen common format).